-- Arouse burning curiosity (“why does this hacker smile everytime you’re online”)
+- Arouse burning curiosity (“why does this hacker smile every time you’re online”)

 Don’t care about what people or colleagues think about your ads.
-It only has to be good for audience.
+It only has to be good for the audience.

-Your can double the amount you make by offering other products to your buyers.
+You can double the amount you make by offering other products to your buyers.
 The best customers you’ll ever have are those who have just happily bought from you, so always offer an upsell.